 Perhaps the most notable structure is the 2,000-year-old main shrine.
 Idols of Garuda and Hanuman stand at the entrance of the inner shrine.
 There’s also an idol to Janardana.
 Just remember that it is forbidden to film or take photos of idols in Hindu temples, so be sure to stow your phone or camera away before you view them.
 Overall, visiting Janardanaswamy Temple is a fantastic way to learn more about the Hindu religion and the culture of Kerala!

 Of course, when you visit Varkala, you’ll have to find a place to stay the night.
 I recommend the Palm Bay Beach Residency.
 Situated down a narrow alley leading away from the Varkala Cliff Helipad, this beautiful, luxurious resort is considered one of Varkala’s best.
 The large building boasts eight spacious rooms with attached bathrooms.
-It also contains an apartment, an outdoor dining area, a yoga hall with a view of the sea, and much more!
+It also contains an apartment, an outdoor dining area, a yoga hall with a view of the sea, Just 17 minutes away from Kappil beach and much more!

 The Palm Bay Beach Residency is dedicated to the personal wellness of its guests.
 It’s known for its helpful and respectful manager and personnel, cleanliness, and relaxing atmosphere.
 My room, which contained a comfortable king-sized bed, had everything I could have wanted and was a great place to come back to after a long day of adventuring!
 Book your stay at the Palm Bay Beach Residency here.